EAimTY/tuic/README.md

                         Set the server IP, for overwriting the DNS lookup result of the server address set in option 'server' --certificate CERTIFICATE
-                        Set the X.509 certificate for QUIC handshake.
-If not set, native CA roots will be trusted --udp-relay-mode UDP_MODE
+                        Set custom X.509 certificate alongside native CA roots for the QUIC handshake.
+This option can be used multiple times to set multiple certificates
+        --udp-relay-mode UDP_MODE
                         Set the UDP relay mode.
 Available: "native", "quic".
                         Default: "native"